airbytehq/terraform-provider-airbyte/docs/resources/source_linkedin_ads.md

 Required:

-- `name` (String) The name for the report
+- `name` (String) The name for the custom report.
 - `pivot_by` (String) must be one of ["COMPANY", "ACCOUNT", "SHARE", "CAMPAIGN", "CREATIVE", "CAMPAIGN_GROUP", "CONVERSION", "CONVERSATION_NODE", "CONVERSATION_NODE_OPTION_INDEX", "SERVING_LOCATION", "CARD_INDEX", "MEMBER_COMPANY_SIZE", "MEMBER_INDUSTRY", "MEMBER_SENIORITY", "MEMBER_JOB_TITLE ", "MEMBER_JOB_FUNCTION ", "MEMBER_COUNTRY_V2 ", "MEMBER_REGION_V2", "MEMBER_COMPANY", "PLACEMENT_NAME", "IMPRESSION_DEVICE_TYPE"]
-Select value from list to pivot by
-- `time_granularity` (String) must be one of ["ALL", "DAILY", "MONTHLY", "YEARLY"] Set time granularity for report:
-ALL - Results grouped into a single result across the entire time range of the report.
-DAILY - Results grouped by day.
-MONTHLY - Results grouped by month.
-YEARLY - Results grouped by year.
+Choose a category to pivot your analytics report around.
+This selection will organize your data based on the chosen attribute, allowing you to analyze trends and performance from different perspectives.
+- `time_granularity` (String) must be one of ["ALL", "DAILY", "MONTHLY", "YEARLY"] Choose how to group the data in your report by time.
+The options are:<br>- 'ALL': A single result summarizing the entire time range.<br>- 'DAILY': Group results by each day.<br>- 'MONTHLY': Group results by each month.<br>- 'YEARLY': Group results by each year.<br>Selecting a time grouping helps you analyze trends and patterns over different time periods.

 <a id="nestedatt--configuration--credentials"></a>